-Please indicate which most lf you h control ave a plan in place, w for putting hen?
-Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24mth 24mth+ your organisation) 26.
+Please indicate which most applies to your ave a plan . in place, w Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 26.
 Can you wipe 16 your portable devices remotely if necessary? (e.g. if a device is lost or stolen) Yes No N/A 27.
 Can you monitor and log any external attempts to gain unauthorised access to your services or devices? (i.e. monitor attempts to breach firewalls, network devices, database applications, file access on shared drives) Yes No N/A 28.
 Do you have and periodically test processes to restore your IT services following disruption by a significant event? such as earthquake, fire, flood or other event that prevents your normal operations. (i.e. disaster recovery).
 Yes No N/A